NCAS-CMS/cfdm/docs/source/introduction.rst

 * create subspaces of field constructs, and

-* write field constructs to a netCDF dataset on disk.
+* write field constructs to a netCDF dataset on disk,

+* incorporate metadata stored in external files,

+* read and write compressed data (i.e. ragged or gathered arrays), whilst presenting a view of the data in its uncompressed form.